mOctave/endless-stuff/README.md

 A bit of a dump containing some weird ideas I've had that affect human space. https://github.com/mOctave/moar-humanity

+### Atlantian League
+An old, naval-esque plugin of mine adding a new faction to the game in the east of the galaxy.
+Long abandoned, probably overlaps with Gegno content now.
+Only available in .zip form.

+### Azenezon
+A plugin I abandoned before I truly started on it, featuring one small, high-tier ship available with the all-content plugin.
+Only available in .zip form.

+### US Election Maps
+A joke plugin I put together that nonetheless functions as a practical tool for viewing American historical election maps as far back as 2004.
+I'm not sure that the 2000 one is correct.
+Only available in .zip form.

 # My Forks

 I have forks of most of the main ES repositories, as well as some others.
 I'll include the links here, but not the repos (they should be self-evident).